15 Most Beautiful Coastal Walks in Sydney

 South Coogee Wetlands

-The 5 km walking track between Coogee and Maroubra may not be as popular or as well-known as the Bondi to Coogee Walk, but the scenery is just as impressive.
+The 5 km walking track between Coogee and Maroubra may not be as famous as the Bondi to Coogee Walk, but the scenery is equally spectacular.

-This walk has plenty of highlights, such as the South Coogee Wetlands, the low tide trail in Maroubra, Mistral Point, and several lovely ocean pools.
+This trail is packed with highlights, including the South Coogee Wetlands, the low tide trail in Maroubra, Mistral Point, and several charming ocean pools.

-Because this is a one-way walk, you can start from either end.
-Coogee and Maroubra are serviced by buses, and both suburbs offer plenty of parking options.
+As a one-way walk, you can start from either end.
+Both Coogee and Maroubra are well-serviced by buses and offer ample parking options.

-It’s best to do this walk when it’s not high tide because otherwise, the low tide trail section in Maroubra may not be accessible.
+For the best experience, tackle this walk when it’s not high tide, as the low tide trail section in Maroubra may be inaccessible.

 More information: Coogee Beach to Maroubra Beach.